Separation, Divorce, Breakup... and Public and Private Pension Plans

 Canada Pension Plan (CPP)

-If you or your former spouse contributed to the CPP, Department of Human Resources and Social Development Canada is responsible for the partition of any CPP credits.
+If you or your former spouse contributed to the CPP, Department of Employment and Social Development Canada is responsible for the partition of any CPP credits.
 The rules may be different from those that apply to the QPP.
 For more information, visit www.hrsdc.gc.ca.

 Partition is based on the total credits accrued in your SPP, not the pension payments you've earned or already begun to receive.
 If you draw a pension directly from your SPP, your payments may be reduced by more than half, in part because its value will fall over time.